JeaNugroho/side-hustle/README.md

 The profile creation/update route is also responsible for utilizing **OpenCage API** to get the geometry latitude and longtitude of the address, while a **Google Maps API** is being sent to the React App by the profile.
 The connection to **MongoDB** is in the config folder (inside db.js).\
 \
-For development purposes before there was the front-end part, the desktop **Postman** had been helpful to call on the routes.\
+For development purposes before there was the front-end part, the desktop **Postman** had been helpful to call on the routes.
-Full API endpoints documentation can be found [here](https://drive.google.com/drive/folders/1np5rqscacRIBOyIL4R8PvlqT5R3MN9EO?usp=sharing).

 ## FrontEnd
 This section is within the client folder.\